 Our collaborative lawyers are trained to help you to overcome communication difficulties so you can focus on finding the solutions that are right for your family.
 They will advise and guide you about the law, working together to encourage you to consider the whole family’s needs.

 It is usual for other professionals to be brought into the collaborative law process to help us all find solutions for your family.
 These people can include accountants, pensions experts, tax advisers and family consultants to offer emotional support and insight to help you through.

 Meetings usually last for one to two hours and typically, there are between two and four meetings, depending on how complex your case is.

-We undertook the first collaborative case in the North East almost 10 years ago and now have 4 collaborative lawyers in our team.
-We are listed in Tier 1 in Legal 500 where we are noted for our collaborative law work.
-In Chambers we are also listed in Tier 1 -“..the team stands out for its collaborative law expertise”.
+We undertook the first collaborative case in the North East over 10 years ago and now have four collaborative lawyers in our team.
+We are ranked in the top category in each of the independent legal directories – The Legal 500 rank us in the top tier where we are noted for our collaborative law work and in Chambers and Partners we are also listed in Band 1 where the team are noted as “standing out for its collaborative law expertise”.